dgaitsgo/ARTiMon-demo/README.md

 		moveDirection = transform.TransformDirection (moveDirection);
 		moveDirection *= speed;
 		//We have to keep track of how long the player has been moving
-		//for our simulation - as the amount of time they've been running
+		//for our simulation, as the amount of time they've been running
 		//or resting will effect their heart rate. if (timer.motion != true)
 			setTimer (timer, true);